x-senpai-x/UDA/README.md

 ## Usage

-- Send USDC to the unified deposit address on any supported testnet.
+- Send USDC to the unified deposit address on **either** supported testnet (Base or Sepolia).
-- The backend will detect the deposit and trigger the contract to forward the funds to the recipient address.
+- The backend will detect the deposit on **both networks in parallel** and trigger the contract to forward the funds to the recipient address.
 - Check logs for transaction status and errors.

 ## Supported Networks & Contract Addresses

-This backend currently works for **Sepolia** and **Base** testnets.
+This backend listens for USDC deposits on **both Sepolia and Base testnets at the same time**.
+You can send USDC to the unified deposit address on either network, and the backend will relay the deposit accordingly.
 To use only one network, simply comment out the undesired testnet configuration in your environment or backend code, and run the service for the desired network.

 ### Deployed Contract Addresses